Wyo VB Lecture Notes

 Public WithEvents vox As New SpVoice

-- Then use the statement
+- Then use the Speak method with a statement like this

 vox.Speak("Hello how are you", SpeechVoiceSpeakFlags.SVSFPurgeBeforeSpeak)